jmeziere/BcdiCore.jl/docs/src/index.md

 - BcdiAtomic.jl is an upcoming BCDI package that implements a BCDI algorithm that solves at the atomic scale.

 - BcdiMulti.jl is an upcoming BCDI package that implements a multiscale BCDI algorithm that solves at both the mesoscale and the atomic scale.

+- BcdiSimulate.jl is an upcoming BCDI package that simulates the BCDI problem.
+Currently, this is only implimented at the atomic scale.